 Write Content with Natural Language, at a Ninth Grade Reading Level (or Below)

 Voice searches are less robotic and more natural than typed searches – so it would make sense that the returned results mimic this, per Backlinko.
 It also helps Google find a match to the natural query among the content on your website.
 Additionally, avoid jargon and fancy language in your content.
 Why?
 The average voice search result is written at a ninth grade reading level.
 Focus on clear, concise language to better optimize your content for voice search results.

 Use Long Tail Keywords in Content (and Bid on Them, Too)

 Voice searches are typically longer than typed searches, and we often end up using long tail keywords in our natural speech (whether we realize it or not).
 Embrace the long tail or niche keyword as you develop website content.
 This makes more relevant to voice search queries.
 Plus, bidding on long tail keywords is often cheaper than shorter queries and generally provides better click-through rates.

 Harness the Power of the ‘Near Me’ Search

 The “near me” search – i.e. “Find a gas station near me” or “can I buy Chinese food near me” – is a rapidly rising SEO trend, according to a post published by Forbes Agency Council.
 If your brand has brick-and-mortar locations that sells food, products or services, you absolutely must optimize for the “near me” search with the appropriate keywords and phrases.

 Update Your Google My Business Listing

 Ensuring your company’s Google My Business listing provides accurate and up-to-date details helps it meet prospective customers’ relevant “near me” searches.
 In turn, this helps drive more foot traffic to your store.
 Consider adding high quality images so that your shop stands out among other nearby options presented by Google to the searcher.

-Making these optimizations now will help to put your brand’s digital marketing strategy ahead of the competition in the voice search and SEO revolution.
+Ultimately, these optimizations help put your brand’s digital marketing strategy ready for the future.
+As a result, your strategy remains ahead of the competition in the voice search and SEO revolution.